chelseaisaac/torchtitan-runai-distributed/README.md

 # Copy the URL below into your browser to launch the UI
 Serving TensorBoard on localhost; to expose to the network, use a proxy or pass --bind_all TensorBoard 2.18.0 at http://localhost:8888/ (Press CTRL+C to quit)

+# Your other terminal will display
+Handling connection for 8888 -- accessed http://localhost:8888 via browser
+Handling connection for 8888
+Handling connection for 8888
 ```
 ![Screenshot 2025-02-27 at 11 53 28 AM](https://github.com/user-attachments/assets/ba399390-e6de-4d13-af12-82ec741648fa)